-In June, Foster and Adoptive Family Services’ Trainer Lisa Johnson had the opportunity to be a session presenter at the National Foster Parent Association (NFPA) Conference.
+In June, embrella’ Trainer Lisa Johnson had the opportunity to be a session presenter at the National Foster Parent Association (NFPA) Conference.
 This was an exciting and invaluable experience, as she was able to meet, engage and network with resource parents, professionals and vendors from across the country.

 This is her story.

 I presented two topics, Supporting Children Exposed to Domestic Violence and Dealing with Loss and Separation.
 Both sessions were 90 minutes and attended by 50 participants, including parents and professional workers.
 Each session was very interactive, as many parents shared their experiences and challenges and posed interesting questions and concerns.